svedel/greattunes/README.md

 ![CI/CD pipeline status](https://github.com/svedel/creative-brain/workflows/CI%20CD%20workflow/badge.svg)

-Easy-to-use Bayesian Optimization library made available for either closed-loop or user-driven (manual) optimization of either known or unknown objective functions.
+Easy-to-use Bayesian optimization library made available for either closed-loop or user-driven (manual) optimization of either known or unknown objective functions.
 Drawing on `PyTorch` (`GPyTorch`), `BOTorch` and with proprietary extensions.

+For a short primer on Bayesian optimization, see [this section](#a-primer-on-bayesian-optimization)

 ## Features